Exclusive: Indian refiners deepen cuts to Saudi oil purchases in May - sources

 The decision to place nominations for less oil was taken on Monday, within two days of a telephone conversation between Indian oil minister Dharmendra Pradhan and his Saudi counterpart Prince Abdulaziz bin Salman on Saturday, three sources said.

-No immediate comment was available from the Indian companies, Saudi Aramco or the Saudi oil ministry.
+The Indian companies did not respond to Reuters’ requests for comment.
+Saudi Aramco declined to comment.

-The Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, agreed on Thursday to gradually ease their oil output cuts from May, after the new U.S. administration called on Saudi Arabia, the de facto leader of the group, to keep energy affordable for consumers.
+The Organization of the Petroleum Exporting Countries (OPEC) and its allies, known as OPEC+, agreed on Thursday to a gradual easing of their oil output cuts from May after the new U.S. administration called on Saudi Arabia, the de facto leader of the producer group, to keep energy affordable for consumers.

-On Sunday Saudi Aramco, the state oil company of the Kingdom, raised official selling price, or OSP, of its oil for Asia while cutting it for Europe and American markets.
+On Sunday Saudi Aramco, the kingdom’s state oil company, raised the official selling price, or OSP, of its oil for Asia while cutting it for Europe and American markets.

 “We were surprised when they announced cuts for other markets while raising OSPs for Asia,” said one of the sources.

-India suggested refiners look for energy alternatives to Gulf oil, its main source of crude.
+India suggested that refiners look for energy alternatives to Gulf oil, its main source of crude.

-To dial down the disagreement, Abdulaziz last week said Aramco maintained normal April oil supplies to Indian refiners while cutting volumes for other buyers and conceded that voluntary output curbs has put “Aramco in some difficulty with some of its partners”.
+To dial down the disagreement, Abdulaziz last week said that Aramco maintained normal April oil supplies to Indian refiners while cutting volumes for other buyers and conceded that voluntary output curbs have put “Aramco in some difficulty with some of its partners”.

-He also said that Saudi will phase out its additional voluntary cut in stages by July.
+He also said that Saudi Arabia will phase out its additional voluntary cut in stages by July.

-Meanwhile, Indian state refiners have begun diversification of purchases to include Brazil’s Tupi grade, Guyana’s Liza oil and Norway’s Johan Sevredrup in their crude diet.
+Indian state refiners, meanwhile, have begun diversification of purchases to include Brazil’s Tupi grade, Guyana’s Liza oil and Norway’s Johan Sevredrup in their crude diet.

-“We’ve always believed that crude supply should be market determined rather than artificially managed,” Arindam Bagchi, spokesman for foreign affairs ministry said on Friday.
+“We’ve always believed that crude supply should be market determined rather than artificially managed,” Arindam Bagchi, spokesman for the foreign affairs ministry, said on Friday.

 Our Standards: The Thomson Reuters Trust Principles.